History Repeats Itself or: How I learned to Stop Worrying and Love Another Late-’70s Media Reckoning

 Why Tight Money Doesn’t Kill Bold Work, It Kills Mediocrity

 To be clear though In the late 1970s and early 1980s, franchise scaffolding didn’t hollow out cinema, it stabilized it.
 Today, that same mechanism may be the force accelerating its collapse.
 It's important to understand the difference.
 When films like Jaws and Star Wars arrived, franchises were not the default logic of the industry.
 They were an intervention.
 Hollywood, emerging from a decade of institutional confusion, needed a way to restore audience trust and reduce executive paralysis.
 Franchises provided that clarity.
 They offered high-concept premises, legible stakes, and repeatable value at a moment when the system had lost confidence in its own judgment.
 Crucially, franchise scaffolding in the late ’70s was additive, not substitutive.
 These films coexisted with mid-budget dramas, adult thrillers, and director-driven genre work.
 The scaffold supported strong individual entries; it did not replace them.
 Scarcity amplified their power.
 Releases were infrequent, cultural digestion time existed, and sequels felt like events rather than obligations.
 That context no longer exists.
 Today, franchise scaffolding is not a stabilizer, it is the default production logic.
 Individual works are no longer allowed to stand on their own.
-They exist to service an ever-expanding structure: to set up future installments, maintain continuity, or justify the existence of the larger universe.
-Resolution is deferred.
-Risk is postponed.
-Meaning is diluted.
-What once signaled trust now signals homework.
+They exist to service an ever-expanding structure, to set up future installments, maintain continuity, or justify the existence of the larger universe.
+Resolution is deferred, risk is postponed, meaning is diluted, and what once signaled trust now signals homework.
 Where franchises once clarified value, they now obscure it.
 Weak entries are reframed as “setup.”
 Audience disengagement is blamed on external factors rather than narrative failure.
 Volume replaces anticipation, and saturation destroys scarcity.
 The scaffold, once a support, becomes a weight.
 This marks the central inversion of the current moment.
 In the late ’70s, franchises reduced risk by simplifying the question of what mattered.
 Today, they increase risk by preventing that question from ever being answered.
-The implication is sobering but necessary: the next stabilization of media will not come from ever-larger universes or more elaborate continuity.
+The implication is sobering but necessary, the next stabilization of media will not come from ever-larger universes or more elaborate continuity.
 Those tools already did their historical work, and overstayed their usefulness.
 The coming reset will favor stories that are allowed to exist without justification, resolution without deferral, and identity without scaffolding.
 History did not repeat itself here, we overcorrected.
 Systems tend to break not when solutions fail, but when those solutions become dogma.

 Comics Are Already There

 This is why comics feel ahead of the curve right now.
 The Absolute Universe at DC.
 The Ultimate line and X-Men resets at Marvel.
 Born not from nostalgia, but from editorial admissions that the house style failed.
 That continuity became a cage and smoothing everything into sameness drained meaning.
-What’s replacing it looks a lot like the post-’70s correction: Closed or semi-closed runs, Genre-forward storytelling, artists and writers with real stylistic authority, and editors stepping back instead of sanding down.
+What’s replacing it looks a lot like the post-’70s correction, closed or semi-closed runs, Genre-forward storytelling, artists and writers with real stylistic authority, and editors stepping back instead of sanding down.
 When resources shrink, you don’t want committees.
 You want people who know exactly what story they’re telling.

 Games and Film Are Lagging But Following the Same Curve

 But distinct voices are filling the vacuum.
 As institutional confidence erodes, clarity reasserts itself, often from outside the center.
-Games with strong authorial identity, even when abrasive or hostile, are finding devoted audiences: Disco Elysium (2019) rejected power fantasy entirely and replaced it with interiority, failure, and politics.
-Cruelty Squad (2021) and Mouthwashing (2024) embrace ugliness and systemic satire rather than accessibility.
-Old School Genres, CRPGs and Boomer Shooters, are having a field day often due to strong writing and clear gameplay loops as a rising aversion to feature creep takes hold culturally .
-Scale no longer matters.
-Authorship does.
-These games are not “safe.”
-But they are clear.
+Games with strong authorial identity, even when abrasive or hostile, are finding devoted audiences.
+Disco Elysium (2019) rejected power fantasy almost entirely and replaced it with interiority, failure, and politics.
+Cruelty Squad (2021) and Mouthwashing (2024) embrace ugliness, discomfort, and systemic satire rather than accessibility.
+Old-school genres, CRPGs, and boomer shooters are having a field day because they offer strong writing, clear loops, and a blessed refusal to drown every idea in feature creep.
+These games are not “safe,” but they are clear.
 They know what they are, and they know who they’re for.
 Like Taxi Driver or Mean Streets in the mid-’70s, they succeed not because they appeal broadly, but because they feel alive in a landscape of managed experiences.
-This is not a claim that “small is good” or that AAA is doomed.
+By “managed experience,” I mean work that feels optimized around retention, monetization, future content, and brand safety before it feels shaped by a creative point of view.
+This is not a claim that small is good or that AAA is doomed.
 It’s a structural observation.
 Large-scale games can survive, just as blockbusters survived the ’70s, but only when the scaffold supports something solid.
-When franchises replace substance, when roadmaps replace vision, and when engagement metrics replace authorship, scale accelerates collapse instead of preventing it.
-The modern AAA crisis is not one of ambition.
-It’s one of indefinite deferral.
-Stories that never end.
-Systems that never resolve.
-Experiences designed to last forever but mean very little moment to moment.
-In the mid-1970s, Hollywood temporarily ceded control to directors because executives no longer knew how to define safety.
-The same thing is happening now in games, albeit unevenly and painfully.
-The audience is fragmenting.
-The middle is gone.
-The old logic no longer works and in that vacuum, games that are legible, authored, and unapologetically specific are doing what bloated systems cannot: earning attention instead of demanding retention.
-This is not the end of games.
-It is the end of pretending that size alone guarantees relevance.
-Just as in the late ’70s, the next stabilization will not come from bigger universes, but from projects that are allowed to know exactly what they are, even if that knowledge makes them difficult or uncomfortable.
+When franchises replace substance, roadmaps replace vision, and engagement metrics replace authorship, scale accelerates collapse instead of preventing it.

 Out of the "Golden" Age and Into the Sorting Age